The participating countries are:

 Yes, i-Portunus funding can be used as a match funding.

-The applicant is personally in charge of spending the mobility support to cover the expenses for his / her mobility (transport, accommodation, visa cost etc).
+The applicant is personally in charge of spending the mobility support to cover the expenses for his / her personal mobility (mode of transport, accommodation, visa cost etc) and not for the transport of goods / art works / material.

 i-Portunus provides a fixed lump sum depending on the length of the mobility.